Self-Medicating Depression, Anxiety, and Stress

 What is self-medicating?

 When you use alcohol or drugs in this way to manage symptoms of a mental health issue, it’s known as “self-medicating”.
 You may be aware that you have a mental health problem but don’t know any healthier ways to cope.
 Or your condition could be undiagnosed and you simply use alcohol or drugs to cope with a specific symptom or situation.
-During the coronavirus pandemic and the resultant lockdowns and economic difficulties, for example, many of us have been self-medicating stress, worry, and depression as our old lives have largely disappeared and the future remains so uncertain.
+During the pandemic and resultant economic difficulties, for example, many of us started self-medicating stress, worry, and depression as our lives changed so much.

 While self-medicating may offer some relief in the short-term, over time it only exacerbates your problems.
 Whether you turn to alcohol, illegal drugs, or prescription medications (or even food or cigarettes), regular self-medication can lead to addiction, a worsening of mood disorders, and increased health problems.
 It can also damage your relationships at home, work, and school.